-An employee who is dismissed, suspended or on whom the employer imposes any disciplinary sanction because they have exercised a right provided under the LRC (e.g., signing a union membership card) is afforded special protection under the LRC.
+An employee who is dismissed, suspended or on whom the employer imposes any disciplinary sanction because they have exercised a right provided under the Code (e.g., signing a union membership card) is afforded special protection under the Code.
 The employee may file a complaint with the Labour Relations Board within 90 days of the sanction complained of, and, if applicable, seek reinstatement.

-If it is established that the employee exercised a right under the LRC, there is a legal presumption in the employee's favour that the sanction was imposed because of the exercise of that right, and the employer then has the burden to prove that the sanction was applied for another good and sufficient cause if it relates to dismissals or discharges.
+If it is established that the employee exercised a right under the Code, there is a legal presumption in the employee's favour that the sanction was imposed because of the exercise of that right, and the employer then has the burden to prove that the sanction was applied for another good and sufficient cause.